AngeloM15/AngeloM15/README.md

-### Hi everyone !!!

-I’m a software developer currently working on projects related to:
-- Data Engineer
-- Firmware development

-📫 How to reach me:
+# Hi everyone! 👋

+> A quick introduction about me
+Hi, I'm __Angelo__ a Data Engineer who likes programming and playing with data.

+## Contact with me

+> How can you get in touch with me
+These are the channels you can use to contact with me:

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:angelo.mucha.yllanes@gmail.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/de-angelo-mucha)